CBN expresses commitment to FX Code

 By Elizabeth Adegbesan

-The Central Bank of Nigeria, CBN, today expressed its commitment to the Nigerian Foreign Exchange (FX) Code, saying that it has aligned its roles with the principles of the code.
+The Central Bank of Nigeria, CBN, yesterday, expressed its commitment to the Nigerian Foreign Exchange (FX) Code saying that it has aligned its roles with the principles of the code.

-The apex bank disclosed this in a statement signed by its Governor, Olayemi Cardoso, Deputy Governor, Economic Policy, Mohammad Abdullahi and Director, Financial Markets Department, Dr.Omolara Duke.

-According to the apex bank, its decision follows a review of FX Global Code and acknowledgement that the Code represents a set of principles generally recognised as good practice in the foreign exchange market (“FX Market”).
+In a statement signed by the Governor, Olayemi Cardoso, Deputy Governor, Economic Policy, Mohammad Abdullahi and Director, Financial Markets Department, Dr.Omolara Duke, the apex bank said its decision follows a review of FX Global Code and acknowledgement that the Code represents a set of principles generally recognised as good practice in the foreign exchange market (“FX Market”).

-CBN said: “The Central Bank of Nigeria has reviewed FX Global Code and acknowledges that the Code represents a set of principles generally recognised as good practice in the foreign exchange market (“FX Market”).

 Disclaimer